Hhhzj-7/DeepFusionGO/README.md

 # DeepFusionGO
 DeepFusionGO: Protein function prediction by fusing heterogeneous features through deep learning

-We use the dataset and from DeepGraphGO(https://github.com/yourh/DeepGraphGO).
+We use the dataset from DeepGraphGO(https://github.com/yourh/DeepGraphGO).All the data we use can be download from [data](https://drive.google.com/file/d/1d1NYUve6LZ4OZsD1cb56w1roWCkxcEQ2/view?usp=sharing)

 ## Environment